bilalfba/100-days-of-code/log.md

 IBM Bluemix Node-RED Application:
 - Created a natural language classifier application that is trained on 2000+ CSV file to automatically generate categories for new inputs.
 - Created a career path finder using Bluemix Services

+### Day 10: 29 July 2017

+**Today's Progress**:
+IBM Bluemix Node-RED Application:
+- Created a natural language classifier application that is trained on 2000+ CSV file to automatically generate categories for new inputs.
+- Andoid Dev No.105 Menus & Toggle